kushtrimh/learning-terraform/README.md

 # learning-terraform
 Learning Terraform.
-Examples, guides, tips, and other information about Terraform
+Examples, guides, tips, and other information about Terraform to keep as reference for later use.